lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 To generate a new keypair for Composite schemes, the `KeyGen() -> (pk, sk)` function is used.
 The KeyGen() function calls the two key generation functions of the component algorithms for the Composite keypair in no particular order.
 Multi-process or multi-threaded applications might choose to execute the key generation functions in parallel for better key generation performance.

-The generated public key structure is described in {{sec-composite-pub-keys}}, while the corrsponding composite secret key structure is defined in {{sec-priv-key}}.
+The generated public key structure is described in {{sec-composite-pub-keys}}, while the corresponding composite secret key structure is defined in {{sec-priv-key}}.

-The following process is used to generate composite kepair values:
+The following process is used to generate composite keypair values:

 ~~~
 KeyGen() -> (pk, sk)